prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p><code>noProxy</code> is a comma-separated string that can contain IPs, CIDR notation, domain names
+<p>noProxy defines a comma-separated string that can contain IPs, CIDR notation, domain names
 that should be excluded from proxying.
 IP and domain names can contain port numbers.</p>
 <p>It requires Prometheus &gt;= v2.43.0, Alertmanager &gt;= v0.25.0 or Thanos &gt;= v0.32.0.</p>